GuangbuLiu/SS-GDE/README.md

 * scipy = 1.10.1
 * mpu = 0.23.1

-or type `pip install -r requirements.txt` to automatically install the environment.
+Or type `pip install -r requirements.txt` to automatically install the environment.

 ## Run